elugens/fireamp/turbo-shad-setup.md

 3. **Type Errors**:
    - Ensure TypeScript configurations are consistent across packages
    - Use proper path aliases in tsconfig.json files

+4. **Turbopack Issues**:
+   - Check for compatibility with installed packages
+   - Ensure Next.js configuration is optimized for Turbopack

 ## Best Practices